treblenaX/tcptools/markdown/wireshark.md

 <!-- space for the script -->

+## Capture the DHCP traffic for your laptop
+    Filter out any extraneous traffic so we see only the DHCP traffic Submit a screenshot of the DORA process and the lease time offered by the DHCP server.

 I was able to capture the DHCP traffic for my laptop by `releasing` and `renewing` my IP address.

 Since I am on the MacOS, I released my IP address by doing these commands [(source)](https://apple.stackexchange.com/questions/17401/how-can-i-release-and-renew-my-dhcp-lease-from-terminal):